-As a Senior Digital Designer and Digital Marketing professional, I’ve carved out a career doing something that I’m good at and love doing.
+As a Senior Digital Designer, I’ve carved out a career doing something that I’m good at and love doing.
 While I appreciate what I’ve been able to do, I’ve reached a point in my career where I’ve maxed out my ceiling as a Graphic Designer.
 This has led me to realize that I have to make a career transition.
 The word transition may be a bit of a stretch.
 In my current role, they’ve tasked me with performing duties that don’t just align with graphic design and are more along the lines of Digital Marketing/Product Manager.
-While I’m more than capable of doing the job (I ran the Marketing department for an International Corporation and a previous employer while Management was in transition), I’ve realized that it limits my opportunity for growth at my current employer.
-This is a complicated situation because we are currently in a pandemic, and I’m truly blessed to have a job where I work from home (eventually, that story may make the blog).
+While I’m more than capable of doing the job (I ran the Marketing department for an International Corporation and a previous employer while Management was in transition), I’ve realized that this company needs to expand my fiscal growth opportunities within the organization.
+I have no issue doing the job of management, but I would like to be recognized and compensated for that job, and that wasn’t happening in this situation.
+This was a complicated situation because we were beginning what was to become a pandemic, and I feel truly blessed to have a job where I work from home (eventually, that story may make the blog).

 While I feel blessed to have employment, I want more for my life and family.
 I’ve reached a cap on what I can earn as a designer, and it does not reflect my level of experience and knowledge.
-Having a wife and two children, I can set an example in my house that regardless of how old you are or what your current position is, you can always strive for improvement and education.
+Having a wife and two children, I make it a practice to always progress in life, and one of our primary progression tools as a family is education.
 In our household, education is a priority that opens a world of opportunity.

 In figuring out what to do about my situation?
 I decided to pursue getting additional education and skills training.
 This training would assist me in presenting my current skill set and filling in some gaps that I may not know I have.
 The issue was that the current cost for higher education is ridiculous, and the time it would take to get another degree doesn’t align with my current financial plan and timetable.